hseritt/setup-pyenv-env/README.md

 ### Scripts

 You can use 'django-setup.sh' to run the processes described above.
+The only difference is that it specifically sets up a Django project for you.
 It has been tested on these OS's:

 - Ubuntu 14.04
 - CentOS and RHEL 6